GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 {% endAside %}

-To learn how to set up a server to receive reports, see [Decide where reports should be sent](/reporting-api/#decide-where-reports-should-be-sent).
+To learn how to configure the Reporting API and set up a server to receive reports, head over to [Using the Reporting API](/reporting-api/#using-the-reporting-api).

 #### Example COEP report